Cattle Nutrition in the Winter Months

 Feeding programs are dependent on variables such as:

 Winter feeding can be accomplished with harvested forages such as hay and silage.
-If you do not harvest your own hay or silage, Smith Farm Supply stock quality hay for supplementation of your herd.
+If you do not harvest your own hay or silage, we stock quality hay for your herd.

 Evaluate Cow Performance

-Regardless of whether you feed stored forages or graze crop residues, the cow’s diet must be sufficient to uphold a body condition score (BCS) of 5 at weaning, a 6 at calving, and no less than a 5.5 score at breeding.
-At this level of condition, a cow is able to maintain its body weight and support production functions such as lactation and fetal growth.
+Regardless of whether you feed stored forages or graze crop residues, the cow’s diet must be sufficient to uphold a body condition score (BCS).
+It should be a 5 at weaning, a 6 at calving, and no less than a 5.5 score at breeding.
+At this level of condition, a cow is able to maintain its body weight and support production functions.
 Maintaining adequate body condition in pregnant cattle is crucial in the two to three months prior to calving.

 Smith Farm Supply has made it easy for you to maintain your production level by stocking quality products to help economically manage your herd’s nutrition needs in all life stages.

 Also, we stock Purina’s Wind and Rain® mineral supplements that have been specifically designed to meet mineral deficiencies based on forage quality and cattle nutritional requirements.
 These minerals are weather resistant and are proven to enhance consistent consumption.

 Cattle Nutrition is very important during the winter months.
 We carry several forms of supplements to help keep the cattle in good condition: range cubes, liquid feed, and supplement tubs.
 Contact us with questions and how we can help you get started with this program.